py-eww/eww/docs/source/contributing.rst

 You can run the tests like so::

-    (eww)basecamp ~/contributing/eww: make tests  # To run all tests with the current interpreter (eww)basecamp ~/contributing/eww: make tox    # To run all tests on all supported interpreters
+    (eww)basecamp ~/contributing/eww: make test  # To run all tests with the current interpreter (eww)basecamp ~/contributing/eww: make tox    # To run all tests on all supported interpreters

 When your changes are complete, you'll want to commit them with a descriptive commit message, and push them to Github::